OPA’s Supplementary Frequently Asked Questions on the Administration of Publicly Funded COVID-19 Vaccines in Ontario Pharmacies

 In addition, for second doses, pharmacies are reminded that as part of the documentation requirements listed in the EO notice, a written or electronic record of the COVID-19 immunization administration must be provided to the patient, which includes the pharmacy’s contact information and date and time for the second scheduled dose (if applicable) at the same pharmacy location.

 Yes.
 Scheduling of second doses and providing the date and time of this second dose appointment at the same pharmacy location to patients is a mandatory requirement for participating pharmacies.
 In addition, patients must be provided with instructions on how they can reach the pharmacy in the event they need to reschedule as well as how the pharmacy will reach them should there be a need to reschedule due to issues such as vaccine supply.
 With the recent government announcements about the plans to accelerate second dose appointments, OPA is working closely with the Ministry to ensure a consistent supply of vaccine doses will be delivered to pharmacies to meet patient demand for second doses.
-Additionally, as a result of increased Moderna supplies in Ontario all participating pharmacies, including those that were originally allocated Pfizer-BioNTech, will be able to order additional doses of Moderna vaccines through a quantity pre-book.
+Additionally, as a result of increased vaccine supplies in Ontario, all participating pharmacies, will be able to order additional doses of Pfizer-BioNTech and Moderna vaccines through a quantity pre-book regardless of which vaccine the pharmacy was initially allocated.

-For additional guidance on second doses for all 2-dose COVID-19 vaccine series in Ontario based on current vaccine availability, please refer to the COVID-19 Vaccine Series Second Dose Eligibility Quick Reference which outlines the recommended dosing intervals for each vaccine based on which population group the patient falls under.
+For additional guidance on second doses for all 2-dose COVID-19 vaccine series in Ontario based on current vaccine availability, please refer to the COVID-19 Vaccine Series Second Dose Eligibility Quick Reference.
 Ontarians who are eligible for their second doses may choose to return to the same site or channel where they received their first dose for their second dose appointment or may choose to book an appointment at a different site or channel including through pharmacies.
 Pharmacies booking second dose appointments for patients who did not receive their first dose at the same location should remind individuals to cancel any pre-booked second dose appointments at other locations if applicable.

 Second doses of COVID-19 vaccines should be scheduled according to manufacturer recommendations and/or based on public health guidance.
 Since March 10, 2021, with limited exceptions, Ontario had been following NACI’s recommendations that in the context of limited supply of COVID-19 vaccines, the dosing interval between the first and second doses should be extended to four months for all Health Canada approved vaccines to maximize the number of individuals benefiting from the first dose of vaccine.
 For more information, please consult the Ministry’s document on Extension of the Second Dose.